-- a) On the main College site at one designated area on the Slype; in the Gardens but not within 37 metres of Old Buildings (that is from the near side of the bastion to the front of Garden Quad); both areas are shown on the inside back cover, and are also displayed in the Lodge. - b) At the Sports Ground at the refuse area.
+- a) On the main College site permitted at an area on the Slype and again in the Gardens but not within 37 metres of Old Buildings (that is from the near side of the bastion to the front of Garden Quad); both areas are shown on the inside back cover, and are also displayed in the Lodge. - b) At the Sports Ground at the refuse area.